Trail of the Coeur d'Alenes

 From Cataldo the trail follows the Coeur d'Alene River through the Silver Valley.
 The mountains are more forested here as you head toward Kellogg, the largest town along the trail.
 There are plenty of places to eat here.
 Next along the way you'll reach historical Wallace, jam packed with restaurants and cool attractions.
 While you're here, cycle over to the intersection of 6th and Bank Streets and get your family picture taken at the Center of the Universe, your only opportunity on Earth.

 You'll know when you reach the end of the trail in Mullen (2nd and River Streets): here the trail surface turns to gravel and continues east as the NorPac Trail.
 The NorPac Trail runs to Taft, situated only 2.5 miles from the 15-mile Route of the Hiawatha, perhaps best known for the Taft Tunnel stretching more than 8,000 feet under the Bitterroot Mountains.
-The scenic trail was inducted into the Rail-Trail Hall of Fame with the Coeur d'Alenes Trail in 2010.
+The scenic trail was inducted into the Rail-Trail Hall of Fame with the Trail of the Coeur d'Alenes in 2010.

 Potable water is not available throughout much of the trail or at trailheads.
 Bike-friendly businesses along the way will happily refill your water bottles.